-The proposed actions to be conducted under the Agreed Order include the following:

-- Remedial Investigation to find the nature and extent of the contamination.
-This will allow Ecology to define the entire area needing cleanup, known as the "site". - Feasibility Study to find the possible cleanup alternatives for the site. - Draft Cleanup Action Plan to outline how the cleanup of the site will operate and what the timeline will be.
+The proposed work tasks (or actions) under this Agreed Order are to complete the Remedial Investigation (RI) and Feasibility Study (FS).
+The RI will establish the nature and extent of the contamination.
+This will allow Ecology to define the entire area needing remediation, known as the "site."
+The FS will evaluate the possible cleanup alternatives for the site.